adlnet/SCORM-to-xAPI-Wrapper/README.md

 To update your SCORM 2004 courses to additionally track xAPI statements replace the APIWrapper.js file with the SCORM-to-xAPI-Wrapper and include the standard xapiwrapper.min.js file listed in the dependency above.

 Next, add the following code in the &lt;head&gt; sections of each SCO in your course.
+SCO launch files can be identified by looking at the imsmanifest.xml file at the root of the SCORM package.
+Resource elements with adlcp:scormtype set to "sco" should contain the complete list of SCOs in the course.
 Each SCO will be an 'activity' tracked by xAPI statements.
 Paste the following code before the &lt;script&gt; tag that references the APIWrapper.js file.

 ```JavaScript
 <script type="text/javascript">